This website use cookies for best experience. For more details read our Cookie Policy and Privacy Policy.

 Official links:

-Track the appointment via the Progress page or directly at the EP procedure file.
+Track the file via the Progress page or directly at the EP procedure file.

 A: Trilogue is the informal negotiation between the Council (represented by the rotating Presidency), the European Parliament (represented by the JURI rapporteur and shadow rapporteurs), and the European Commission (which facilitates and guards its original text).
 Trilogues are where the final text is actually shaped - they are not public and produce no readout until a deal is struck.